ajay-verma-01/todo-list/README.md

 # TODO-LIST

 About: This is a web application; user can add new todo items to a list, user can mark todo items as complete and user can view current and historic todo items.
 Front-end is build using Angular 11 with bootstrap and back-end service is build using Asp.Net Core 3.1.
 It is using Sqlite3 database, entity framework, JwtToken authentication, xUnit, Moq and Serilog.
+It works on browser chrome and IE11.

 # TodoListService:
 Pre-requisite to debug code: Asp.Net Core 3.1, Microsoft Visual Studio Community 2019.